-Broadband refers to high speed Internet access, and we are looking at wired home broadband plans from Internet service providers like Airtel, Reliance Jio, BSNL, Hathway, and Excitel, to help you find the best high speed internet plans depending on your needs.
+Broadband refers to high speed Internet access, and we are looking at wired home broadband plans from Internet service providers like Airtel, Reliance Jio, BSNL, Hathway, Excitel, Tata Sky, and ACT, to help you find the best high speed internet plans depending on your needs.
 On this page you'll find popular broadband plans, as well as the latest news and updates about broadband in India.
 To find the right broadband plan for you, either browse the popular plans below, or choose your operator and region to see all the plans available for you.
 These plans range from one-day top-ups to high volume unlimited plans, so you can find what is needed easily.

 Broadband refers to high speed Internet connections.
 These can be wired or wireless — 4G speeds are high enough to count as broadband.
 According to the government, the minimum speed for broadband is a mere 512Kbps for now.